• Skip to main content

 Slowly add the wet ingredient mixture to the dry ingredient mixture.

-Use your hands to combine all of the ingredients together.
+Use your hands to combine all of the ingredients.

 Sprinkle flour on a counter.
 Pat the dough into an 8-inch circle.